 The options for creating online courses rapidly and easily have absolutely exploded over the past several years – to the point that is getting harder to sift through all of the options.
 On this page, I suggest several of the options I think are best when the time comes to create an online course – by which I mean a true self-contained, course, not just a screencast, video, recorded webinar, etc. (As the links suggest, I deal with those on other pages.)

-Keep in mind that most of the platforms designed for selling online courses also provide you with online course creation tools.
+Keep in mind that most of the best platforms for selling online courses also provide you with online course creation tools.
 In many cases, that may be all you need.
 To the extent that you want your courses to be as portable as possible, though – meaning you can move it from one online course platform to another relatively easily – it can make sense to develop your course independent of whatever platform you use to deliver the course.
 Most dedicated course development tools are going to conform to major e-learning standards like SCORM.
 That will make it much easier to change platforms, and can also make it easier to sell on multiple platforms at once.

 Also, keep in mind that creating a really professional e-learning course – particularly one that is self-paced and interactive – is often not an easy task, even with user friendly tools and great knowledge of your subject.
 You may really want to get some help with the design, the development, or both.
 For that, I recommend looking for instructional designers/developers on Upwork or another freelance service.
 There are plenty of good ones out there, and working with one can save you a lot of time and headaches.